On algebras of $\Omega^n$-finite and $\Omega^{\infty}$-infinite representation type: -infinite representation type and infinite -dimension

 \end{ej}

-In \cite{LM} was proved that $\Omega^n$-finite representation type algebras has finite $\phi$-dimension, therefore if we want to find an example of an algebra with infinite $\phi$-dimension, it must be of $\Omega^{\infty}$-infinite representation type.
+In \cite{LM} is proved that $\Omega^n$-finite representation type algebras have finite $\phi$-dimension, therefore if we want to find an example of an algebra with infinite $\phi$-dimension, it must be of $\Omega^{\infty}$-infinite representation type.

-The following example shows an radical cube zero algebra with infinite $\phi$-dimension.
+The following example shows a radical cube zero algebra with infinite $\phi$-dimension.
 It is a counterexample of the conjecture stated in \cite{FLM}, however its finitistic dimension is finite (see \cite{Z2}).
 Since $\phi$DC is not valid, then Theorem \ref{FLM} in particular implies that the infinite $\phi$-dimensions are preserved by derived equivalences.
-The example also shows that the subcategory $\Omega^{\infty}(\mod A)$ can be trivial although the algebra $A$ is of $\Omega^{\infty}$-infinite representation type.
+The example also shows that the subcategory $\Omega^{\infty}(\md A)$ can be trivial although the algebra $A$ is of $\Omega^{\infty}$-infinite representation type.

 \begin{ej} Let $A = \frac{\Bbbk Q}{I}$ be an algebra where $Q$ is